lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 **_What does a “normal” Staff-plus engineer do at your company?
 Does your role look that way or does it differ?_**

 A Staff Engineer at Stripe isn’t a role, rather it’s a level that corresponds to expectation of impact, communication, people and project leadership skills.
 Staff engineers fill different roles, mine is a current one is Technical Advisor(TA).
-In that role I partner closely with the Head of Foundation, Rahul Patil, with the goal of researching critical topics ahead of time, diving into critical issues (design, code, analytical), brainstorming technical action items, assisting with urgent technical follow-ups, instrumenting code for data collection, etc. This role is designed to expand Rahul’s bandwidth and strategic thinking, but the person will not directly be making technical decisions.
+In that role I partner closely with the Head of Foundation, Rahul Patil, with the goal of researching critical topics ahead of time, diving into critical issues (design, code, analytical), brainstorming technical action items, assisting with urgent technical follow-ups, instrumenting code for data collection, etc. This role is designed to expand Rahul’s bandwidth and strategic thinking, but does not dirrectly make technical decisions.

 As a stepping stone to that role, I was also a Pillar Tech Lead.
 As we have more PTLs, the expectations are better defined:
 *   PTLs help their teams make technical decisions that will play well with each other and with technical decisions made by other groups at Stripe.
 Teams at Stripe make most technical decisions themselves, but an experienced PTL can help fine tune those decisions to achieve better outcomes.
 PTLs also work as arbiters in cases where teams cannot reach an agreement amongst themselves on technical topics.